 Environmental Modifications:

-2. Connect with a NYC Therapist: Our team includes experienced occupational therapists who specialize in mental health and trauma-informed care.
-We’ll match you with a therapist who can offer personalized support tailored to your unique needs and challenges.
+- Get in Touch with a NYC Therapist: We have trained therapists in our team that have a specialty in mental health and trauma, informed care.
+We’ll find you a therapist who can provide personalized assistance that closely fits your unique needs and challenges.